Falenyoni/resume/README.md

 ## Summary of Portfolio Website Enhancements

+### 1. Added CV Download Functionality

+- Added CV download button in social links section with animated hover effects
+- Implemented download links in both desktop and mobile navigation menus
+- Added CV link in the footer for easy access
+- Ensured mobile-friendly design with responsive styling

-### 1. Added a New Blog Post on Modern CSS Features
+### 2. Added a New Blog Post on Modern CSS Features

 Created `modern-css-features.md` with comprehensive content about modern CSS features including:
 - CSS Custom Properties (Variables)